vinay066/Sqlserver-online-sales-analysis/README.md

 # Sqlserver-online-sales-analysis
-ales data analysis using SQL Server | SUM, COUNT, GROUP BY, ORDER BY | Monthly and yearly revenue insights.
+Sales data analysis using SQL Server | SUM, COUNT, GROUP BY, ORDER BY | Monthly and yearly revenue insights.

 Sales Data Analysis using SQL Server (SSMS)